leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 > potentially corrupting situational impact on those within it.
 A systems
 > analysis focuses on the barrel makers, on those with the power to design the
 > barrel.

+All of this is packaged nicely by this paragraph in Capitalist Realism:

+> There are certainly conspiracies in capitalism, but the problem is that they
+> are themselves only possible because deeper level structures allow them to
+> function.
+"Does anyone really think, for instance, that things would improve if
+> we replaced the whole managerial and banking class with a whole new set of
+> ("better") people?
+Surely, on the contrary, it is evident that the vices are
+> engendered by the structure, and that while the structure remains the vices
+> will reproduce themselves."

 Kafka illustrates the structure of disavowal inherent to bureaucracy with a quest to reach the authority who will finally resolve K's official